SOFT, SUGAR-COATED HAMENTASHEN

 11. Fill each circle with a SMALL amount of filling, about 1 tsp, and try to keep the runny parts to a minimum.
 The larger you make the circles, the more filling you can use and vice versa.

 12. Form triangles and pinch the corners together slightly to make sure they don’t fall apart and spill all the filling!
-This dough is really soft so I like to fold them over rather than pinch sharp corners like traditional hamentashen, but it depends on the exact consistency you have going on.
+This dough is really soft so I like to fold them over or pinch sharp corners but it depends on the exact consistency you have going on.
 I promise they’ll taste just as good whatever they look like.

 13. Wet the dough a little with your fingers or a brush and sprinkle the triangles generously with granulated sugar.